Amity University-Noida B.Tech Admissions 2026

 Is calculator allowed in JEE Mains 2026? : Candidates attempting the exam often wonder calculator is allowed in JEE Mains 2026?
-As per the JEE bulletin 2026, calculators are not allowed in the JEE Main examination.
+Calculators are not allowed in JEE Main examination based on the JEE bulletin 2026.
 According to the latest notification, neither a virtual nor an on-screen calculator will be provided for calculation purposes in the Joint Entrance Examination Main.
 The on-screen calculator in JEE Main 2026 will help candidates find square roots, percentages, etc., apart from basic mathematical operations.
-However, Candidates must solve calculations on rough sheets, focusing on their problem-solving skills and all the necessary formulas.
+However, Candidates will be given a rough sheets for calculations, focusing on problem solving skills and all the necessary formula.
 The JEE Mains exam is considered to be lengthy and of a moderate difficulty level.
 The authority will conduct the JEE Main exam for three hours.
 JEE Main 2026 exam for session 1 is scheduled from January 21 to 30, while session 2 will be held from April 2 to 9, 2026.
 Furthermore, the authority is conducting the JEE Main 2026 registration from October 31 to November 27, 2025.

 This Story also Contains

-Candidates can not carry any type of calculator, either a scientific calculator or a simple calculator, to the exam hall.
+Candidates are not allowed to carry any type of calculator, either a scientific calculator or a simple calculator, to the exam hall.
 They can't even use the virtual calculator, which used to be provided in the previous JEE Mains examination on the computer screen.
 Candidates will be provided a scramble pad for the rough work.

 The calculators are not allowed in the JEE Main exam to maintain the standard of the test and check the problem-solving skills of the students.